Darfield and Kirwee Wastewater Pipeline Project

 The Council and its contractors will maintain access to your property throughout these works but please contact us if you have any specific concerns.

-There will be no disruption to existing underground services, such as water, wastewater and storm water during the construction of the pipeline.
+There will be no disruption to your mail delivery or existing services, such as water, wastewater and storm water during the construction of the pipeline.

 What’s the plan for properties connecting to the new pipeline?